userdocs/qbittorrent-nox-static/README.md

 **Alpine linux 3.11** amd64

-Debian 9 users follow this for more info - https://github.com/qbittorrent/qBittorrent/issues/11882
+Debian 9 users follow this for more info when trying to build on this platform - https://github.com/qbittorrent/qBittorrent/issues/11882

 ## Script usage

 Follow these instructions to install and use this build tool.

 Executing the scripts will configure your build environment to make sure you can successfully build `qbittorrent-nox` but will not start the build process.

 ## Download